-Continue to coordinate with Santa Clara County Parks regarding project scope, review and approval process and schedule to co-initiate the Stevens Creek Trail extension project.
+Continue to coordinate with Santa Clara County Parks regarding project scope, costs, feasibility, review and approval process and schedule to co-initiate the Stevens Creek Trail extension project.
+A site visit will be scheduled in the fall between County Parks and District staff to discuss trail and staging concepts.

+(Closed)

 South Bay Foothills

 Saratoga-to-the-Sea Trail

 and Wildlife Corridor

-Saratoga-to-the-Sea Trail by Brian Malone
+Saratoga-to-the-Sea Trail (Brian Malone)